 This easy teriyaki marinade (with only 4 ingredients) lets you have a healthy dinner with salmon and broccoli all in one pan.

 - 2 tablespoons honey

 - 2 tablespoons mirin

 - 4 skin-on salmon fillets, 1 to 1-1/4 pounds total

 - Fresh ground black pepper

-- In a small bowl, whisk together the soy sauce, honey, miso paste, and mirin until miso is dissolved.
+- Make marinade.
+In a small bowl, whisk together the soy sauce, honey, miso paste, and mirin until miso is dissolved.
 Set aside.

-- Roast broccoli in the oven until it just starts to brown, 10-15 minutes.
+- Cook broccoli.
+Roast broccoli in the oven until it just starts to brown, about 10 minutes.

-- Return the pan to the oven and roast for 10-15 minutes more until the salmon is just cooked through.
+- Cook salmon.
+Return the pan to the oven and roast for 10-15 minutes more until the salmon is just cooked through.

 Keywords: teriyaki salmon, teriyaki baked salmon, baked salmon

 Leave a Reply